-All Authority employees, applicants, tenants, participants, counsel and witness or spectators to conduct themselves in an orderly fashion during the courage of all Grievances.
-Failure to comply with the directions of the Hearing Officer or to maintain order may result in exclusion from the proceedings or termination of the Grievance review or Hearing
+All HAGC employees, applicants, residents, participants, counsel and witnesses or spectators shall conduct themselves in an orderly fashion during the course of all informal reviews, informal hearings, informal settlement conferences and grievance hearings.
+Failure to comply with the directions of the Hearing Officer or to maintain order may result in exclusion from, or termination of, the proceedings, or in a decision adverse to the interests of the disorderly party and granting or denying of the relief sought, as appropriate.